 #2 Stroll through Palácio de Cristal Garden

 The weather is getting cooler, but that doesn’t mean that local hiking trails are any less enjoyable.
 This time of year is one of our favorites to walk in downtown Porto with no purpose other than looking at autumn sunlight caressing the buildings, streets, and people’s faces, comforting them while the first cold and rainy days arrive.
-One of the best places to do so is Palácio de Cristal garden, where you can enjoy an amazing view over Ribeira, Gaia and Douro river.
+One of the best places to do so is Palácio de Cristal garden, where you can enjoy an amazing view over Ribeira, Gaia and Douro River.

 #3 Jump from one Porto Art Gallery to the other on the famous Miguel Bombarda street

 The time flies by really slowly in this street.
-On the so-called Porto’s Art District or art’s block, there’s plenty to see: tons of contemporary art exhibitions, vintage shops, tea rooms.
+On the so-called Porto’s Art District or Art’s block, there’s plenty to see: tons of contemporary art exhibitions, vintage shops, and tea rooms.
 Visit one of Porto’s art galleries or museums and observe a variety of sculptures, art, and heritage… some of our recommendations include Ó!
 Gallery, Galeria Nuno Centeno, and Galeria São Mamede.
 Or if you want something more Halloween-related, why don’t you visit Padaria Águas Furtadas Design at Rua do Almada 13?

 #4 Have a nice cup of tea at Rota do Chá

 Right at the heart of Porto’s art district, there’s a place where you can hide from the rain and cold and get the feel of being in a secret garden: Rota do Chá.
 Choose from a wide, wide variety of teas, ask for the apple pie to go along with the tea, and let the music take you to oblivion… If it’s not raining, enjoy it in the garden in the back.

 #5 And a cup of coffee at Guarany